An insightful view of one of Morocco’s most famous and iconic dishes.

 Tagine pots, as mentioned before, come in different sizes and materials.
 However, these are the best according to natives and food enthusiasts:

-Made from stainless steel and ceramic, this Tagine is a more modern approach to classical Tagines, it’s easier to use and offer the same superb result.
+- Scanpan – Impact Tagine with ceramic lid.
+Made from stainless steel and ceramic, this Tagine is a more modern approach to classical Tagines, it’s easier to use and offers the same superb result.

-Made with cast iron and stoneware, this Tagine is easy to clean and to handle.
+- Le Creuset – Cast Iron and Stoneware Tagine.
+Made with cast iron and stoneware, this Tagine is easy to clean and handle.
 The shape is attractive and it’s suitable for all surfaces.